 The Company has a stock option plan under which options to purchase common shares may be granted to officers, directors, employees and consultants.
 The Board has approved a policy of reserving up to 10% of the outstanding common shares for issuance to eligible participants of the stock option and share award plans.
 All stock options have a maximum term of five years and the vesting period for each grant is determined at the discretion of the Board.
+On August 2, 2023, the Company granted options under the stock option plan.

-On March 28, 2023, in connection with the Transaction (note 1), the Company announced that the Board contemporaneously approved accelerating the vesting of the issued and outstanding options and share awards (note 13(e)).
+On March 28, 2023, in connection with the Transaction (note 1), the Company announced that the Board contemporaneously approved accelerating the vesting of the issued and outstanding options and share awards (note 12(e)).
 All outstanding options fully vested after closing of the Asset Sale on May 10, 2023.
 The outstanding options were settled on May 19, 2023 after lifting of trading blackouts following the closing of the Asset Sale based on Spartan's closing trading price the day prior to settlement.